siefkenj/IBLODEs/book/typst/modules/module1.typ

 $3.222$!
 Though, your friend would probably complain that $46.654$ is not a number of ants#sym.dots.
 You and your friend have just come up with two different mathematical models for the number of ants that walk across the sidewalk.
 They happen to make similar predictions for each minute and each have their strengths and weaknesses.
-In this course, we will be focused on a particular type of mathematical model---one that uses differential equations at its core.
+In this text, we will be focused on another type of mathematical model---one that uses differential equations at its core.

 == Types of Models